-If you're building the canopy & windscreen option, it's ok to have drilled the top row of holes in both the end caps.
-You can still install the doubler in the front end cap and just attach it to the cap itself.
-You'll be shown this later on when we're working on the monitor deck.
+If you're building the canopy & windscreen option, it's okay to have drilled the top row of holes in both the end caps.
+You can cut down the 1" 1/4"-20 screws and epoxy them into the holes.

-Next up, you're going to have to countersink all the $\frac{1}{4}$ " mounting holes on both end caps as shown on the next page.
+Next up, you're going to have to countersink all the 1⁄4" mounting holes on both end caps as shown on the next page.